Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: Four-qubit singlet state on IBM Q and IonQ devices

-Another four-qubit circuit that prepares the four-qubit singlet state $\ket{\psi}$, is Circuit B depicted in Fig.~\ref{fig:circB}, which includes only 5 CNOT gates.
-We found Circuit B using a combination of random circuit search and gradient descent: We assembled random circuits using CNOTs and single-qubit gates from the set $\{I,X,T,S,H\}$; searching through approximately $10^7$ such instances, we selected the one whose output state had the maximal overlap with the four-qubit singlet state.
-Then, for the selected instance, we replaced all the one-qubit gates with generic three-parameter single-qubit gates, and performed gradient descent in this multi-dimensional parameter space, with the goal of maximizing the fidelity between the output state of the circuit and the four-qubit singlet state.
+A four-qubit circuit that prepares the four-qubit singlet state $\ket{\psi}$, which we call the Loop Circuit, is depicted in Fig.~\ref{fig:circA}.
+It includes 5 CNOT gates that define a loop topology among the four qubits.
+We found the Loop Circuit using a combination of random circuit search and gradient descent: We assembled random circuits using CNOTs and single-qubit gates from the set $\{I,X,T,S,H\}$; searching through approximately $10^7$ such instances, we selected the one whose output state had the maximal overlap with the four-qubit singlet state.
+Then, for the selected instance, we replaced all the one-qubit gates with generic three-parameter single-qubit gates, and performed gradient descent in this multi-dimensional parameter space, to maximize the quantum state fidelity $F_q$ between the output state of the circuit and the four-qubit singlet state.

-Although the decrease in the number of CNOTs with respect to Circuit A is spectacular (5 instead of 14), Circuit B did not produce better results than Circuit A in our state-preparation experiments with the IBM Q quantum processors.
-The reason is that Circuit B does not suit the linear qubit chain arrangements of the QV32 backends of IBM Q, hence it can only be run without qubit rearrangement on lower-quality hardware (e.g,. \verbmelbourne), which has the loop-type connectivity of Circuit B.

-However, we also implemented Circuit B on IonQ’s trapped ion quantum computer, which has full connectivity.
-Beside the better connectivity, these devices have also smaller readout and gate error rates.
+First, we implement this circuit on IonQ’s trapped ion quantum computer, which has full connectivity and hence can support the Loop Circuit without further compilation.
+These devices have smaller readout and gate error rates compared to IBM Q devices.
 The experiments were run through the AWS Braket cloud service \cite{gonzalez2021cloud}.
-As we expected, the results were better; we achieved classical fidelities $\geq 95\%$ in all bases and a quantum fidelity (without readout error mitigation) of 88.5\%, both being considerably higher than the fidelities obtained using the IBM Q quantum processors.

-To conclude, we have identified two circuits, Circuit A and Circuit B, that can be used to prepare the four-qubit singlet state on IBM Q and IonQ hardware.
-According to our best data, the circuit on IBM Q produces the desired bitstring probability distribution with classical fidelity $F_c^\text{mitig} = 0.9002$, and it produces the desired state with quantum state fidelity $F_q^\text{mitig} = 0.8116$.
-Correspondingly, our single run of the experiment on IonQ achieved classical fidelities $\geq 95\%$ in all bases and a quantum fidelity without readout error mitigation of 88.5\%.
+We achieved a classical fidelity $F_c = 0.8923$, and a quantum fidelity of $F_q = 0.885$.
+For reference, the classical fidelity between a uniform bitstring distribution and the ideal bitstring distribution is $1 / \sqrt{3} \approx 0.58$.
+On the other hand, the quantum fidelity of the ideal four-qubit singlet state and the fully mixed four-qubit state is $\approx 0.0625$.
+Hence we conclude that both the classical and quantum fidelities provided by IonQ hardware are much closer to the ideal one than to random noise.
+From the experiment on the IonQ hardware, we have inferred a noise strength (as defined in \ref{subsec:robustness}) of $q=0.105$.